piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     Part-Species1-ChargeIC            = -1.                !
 Electric charge of species #1
     Part-Species1-MassIC              = 1.                 !
 Rest mass of species #1
     Part-Species1-MacroParticleFactor = 3.14159265358e-4   !
 Weighting factor for species #1
     Part-Species1-nInits              = 1                  !
-Number of initialization/emission regions for species #1
+Number of initialisation/emission regions for species #1

-The number of initialization sets is defined by `Part-Species1-nInits`, where each initialization set is accompanied by a block of parameters that starts from `Part-Species1-Init1-SpaceIC` up to `Part-Species1-Init1-VeloVecIC` and are preceded by the corresponding `-InitX` counter.
-In this example we have a single initialization set per species definition.
+The number of initialisation sets is defined by `Part-Species1-nInits`, where each initialisation set is accompanied by a block of parameters that starts from `Part-Species1-Init1-SpaceIC` up to `Part-Species1-Init1-VeloVecIC` and are preceded by the corresponding `-InitX` counter.
+In this example we have a single initialisation set per species definition.
-The `Part-Species1-Init1-SpaceIC =  cos_distribution` flag defines the type of the initialization set, here, the distribution the particles equidistantly on a line and dislocates them in a cosine pattern, representing an initial stage of a plasma wave in 1D.
+The `Part-Species1-Init1-SpaceIC =  cos_distribution` flag defines the type of the initialisation set, here, the distribution the particles equidistantly on a line and dislocates them in a cosine pattern, representing an initial stage of a plasma wave in 1D.
-Each type of the initialization set might have a different set of parameters and an overview is given in Section {ref}`sec:particle-initialization-and-emission`.
+Each type of the initialisation set might have a different set of parameters and an overview is given in Section {ref}`sec:particle-initialization-and-emission`.

     Part-Species1-Init1-SpaceIC               = cos_distribution          !
 Cosine distribution is space
     Part-Species1-Init1-ParticleNumber        = 40000                     !
-Number of simulation particles for species #1 and initialization #1
+Number of simulation particles for species #1 and initialisation #1
     Part-Species1-Init1-maxParticleNumber-x   = 40000                     !
-Number of simulation particles in x-direction for species #1 and initialization #1
+Number of simulation particles in x-direction for species #1 and initialisation #1
     Part-Species1-Init1-velocityDistribution  = maxwell_distribution_1D   !
 Constant velocity distribution
     Part-Species1-Init1-MWTemperatureIC       = 0.72429730341e23          !
 Translational temprature
     Part-Species1-Init1-maxParticleNumber-y   = 1                         !
 Number of particles in y
     Part-Species1-Init1-maxParticleNumber-z   = 1                         !
 Number of particles in z
     Part-Species1-Init1-Amplitude             = 0.05                      !
 Specific factor for the sinusoidal distribution is space